nickwwh/floenergy/README.txt

 * each 300 lines is probably for a day
 * no mention of 400 records but it is mainly to indicate the reason behind less than perfect meter readings in the 300 records

+# tech used

+bufio.
+Ensures minimal footprint when reading large csv